 This course will offer the students the opportunity to develop their study of the Bible.
 It will also explore situations of injustice and the Catholic responses to these situations.
-The field trip during the World Religions unit to a Jewish Synagogue, Islamic Mosque and Buddhist Centre, serves to create awareness and tolerance of other faith communities.
+The field trip during the World Religions unit to a Jewish Synagogue, Islamic Mosque Buddhist Centre, Hindu Temple and Catholic Cathedral of St Patrick and St Joseph, serves to create awareness and tolerance of other faith communities.